-The College grants credit for College Entrance Examination Board Advanced Placement (AP) results according to the following systems:
+The College grants credit for College Board Advanced Placement (AP) results.

-One to two course credits will be granted for an Advanced Placement exam score of 4 or 5 upon the completion of a second course in the department with a grade of B- or better.
+One to two course credits will be granted for an Advanced Placement exam score of 4 or 5 upon the completion of a second course in the department with a grade of "B-" or better.
 The exceptions are in Mathematics and Modern and Ancient languages where the department may grant or deny AP credit based on proficiency exam performance and may waive the additional course requirement.